KomalSaini16/V-manager/README.md

-this is the file for project vehicle-manager
+this is the project vehicle-manager for git-demo